Skip to content

 GET /api/v1/programs/{program_id}/webhooks/{webhook_id}/deliveries/

-Returns paginated WebhookDelivery records with sequence_number, status, response_status, attempt_count, and timestamps.
+Returns WebhookDelivery records with sequence_number, status, response_status, attempt_count, and timestamps.
 Useful for debugging and for inspecting a delivery flagged as a gap by its sequence number.

 PATCH /api/v1/projects/{project_id}/webhooks/{webhook_id}/